WiLGYSeF/zhed-solver/README.md

 # Zhed Solver

+** This project was an old coding exercise and is no longer maintained **

 This is a [Zhed](https://play.google.com/store/apps/details?id=com.groundcontrol.zhed&hl=en_US "Zhed") puzzle game solver using state space search algorithms.
 This runs locally on a browser, written in Javascript.